marcelgoh/marcelgoh.github.io/writing/booksiveread.md

 Here are the books I've read in the past few years (I can't remember anything before 2016 or so), listed in the order I read them.

-Math textbooks are only listed if I read (but not necessarily understood) them cover to cover.
+Math textbooks are only listed if I read them cover to cover.
+This doesn't necessarily mean I understood them fully, but it is useful to retain pointers (in the computer-science sense) for later.

 Feel free to follow me on [Goodreads](https://www.goodreads.com/user/show/112436335-marcel).